 Within 90 days after the expiration of an award, the PI also is required to submit a final project report.
-Failure to provide final technical reports delays NSF review and processing of pending proposals for that PI.
+Failure to provide final technical reports delays NSF review and processing of pending proposals for the PI and all Co-PIs.
 PIs should examine the formats of the required reports in advance to assure availability of required data.

-Pls are required to use NSF's electronic project reporting system, available through FastLane, for preparation and submission of annual and final project reports.
+PIs are required to use NSF's electronic project reporting system, available through FastLane, for preparation and submission of annual and final project reports.
 This system permits electronic submission and updating of project reports, including information on project participants (individual and organizational), activities and findings, publications, and other specific products and contributions.
-Pls will not be required to re-enter information previously provided, either with a proposal or in earlier updates using the electronic system.
+PIs will not be required to re-enter information previously provided, either with a proposal or in earlier updates using the electronic system.